Nemleck/math_char_replacer/README.md

 }
 ```

-In this example, we add the parameter "keep_text", that makes the programm no longer remove what you write (here "This is ").
+In this example, we add the parameter "keep_text", that makes the program no longer remove what you write (here "This is ").
 This allows you to make autocompletion, for example.

 ## Adding key combination

-`keys.json`
+`part of keys.json`
 ```json
 {
     "input": "hey",